abdoSoliman777/abdoSoliman777/README.md

 - 👋 Hi i`m Abdo Soliman
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning node js
+- 🌱 I’m currently intern as network devops enginner in NTI
-- 💞️ I’m looking to collaborate on senior in backend devolper
+- 💞️ I’m looking to collaborate on junior devops enginner
 - 📫 How to reach me abdalrahman01096167793@gmail.com

 <!---